 Cheapest Business Insurance for Wedding Planning Businesses

-NEXT offers the cheapest wedding planner business insurance at $32 monthly or $386 annually, with the lowest rates for general liability ($143 annually), workers' comp ($321 annually) and BOP coverage ($219 annually).
-For professional liability insurance, The Hartford provides more affordable rates at $818 per year, with NEXT ranking second at $858 annually for wedding planning businesses.
+ERGO NEXT offers the lowest wedding planner business insurance rates at $32 per month or $386 per year.
+It has the lowest rates for general liability ($143 annually), workers' compensation ($321 annually) and BOP coverage ($219 annually).
+For professional liability, The Hartford is more affordable at $818 per year, with NEXT ranking second at $858 annually.

 | The Hartford | $34 | $403 |